 Released in 1956, the Day-Date Presidential was the first watch to display the date and day of the week in a window on the dial.
 Initially only available in 18k gold or platinum, the Day-Date is now available in a variety of precious metals, case sizes and bracelet styles including the famous President bracelet.
-2020 update: suggested retail prices start at $33,150 and increase depending on size and options.
+Suggested retail prices start at $38,500 and increase depending on size and options.
 Browse additional models on our used Rolex watches page.
+Popular models:

 Bob's Watches proudly presents the industry's very best selection of pre-owned Rolex Day-Date President watches.
 All watches are in-stock and ready for immediate sale, including our collection of mid-size and Ladies Rolex President models.
 There is no other timepiece that exudes the same class and sophistication as the Rolex Presidential and these iconic luxury watches are instantly recognizable all around the world as items that are synonymous with wealth, success, and personal accomplishment.